 The indoor comfort system is supplemented by two energy recovery ventilators to provide balanced, fresh-air ventilation, in addition to HEPA filtration units.
 All are from Fantech and help ensure healthier indoor air.

 Local exhaust fans from Panasonic operate automatically to reduce humidity, while systems in the garage keep carbon monoxide from entering the home.

 While reducing energy use was a high priority for The New American Home 2020, so was conserving water.
 Those efforts, from on-site water retention features and the use of drought-tolerant landscaping to low-flow plumbing fixtures, combine to achieve a nearly 66% reduction in water use compared with EPA’s baseline.

 “The drip irrigation system waters the plants directly at the roots and does so very slowly using just a few gallons per hour rather than per minute,” says landscape architect Dennis Vang, principal and owner of Vangson Consulting, in Las Vegas.
 “It allows us to water deeply and less frequently and keeps moisture in the soil.”

 He also notes that the drip system reduces the opportunity for irrigation water to evaporate or get blown away by wind, a common (and wasteful) occurrence with traditional sprinkler systems.

-How interested the buyers of this $5.75 million home will be in energy-efficient features, HERS scores, or water conservation measures is unknown, but Sun West committed to pushing the envelope of building performance with this house to not only demonstrate what’s possible but to also hone its green-building acumen.
+How interested the buyers of this $5.75 million eco-friendly home will be in its energy-efficient features, HERS scores, or water conservation measures is unknown, but Sun West committed to pushing the envelope of building performance with this house to not only demonstrate what’s possible but to also hone its green-building acumen.

 “Creating a luxury custom home that’s as green as it is gorgeous is a tremendous value to our entire team,” Coletti says.
 “The experience provided the opportunity to learn about and embrace innovative products and cutting-edge techniques that we’ll apply on future projects.”